 Operators must obtain a reclamation certificate from the AER once the land meets acceptable standards.
 For the reasons above, the process – from reclamation to certification – can take decades.

-Alberta Environment and Parks (AEP) had regulatory responsibility for oil sands and coal mines until the release of the Responsible Energy Development Act.
+Alberta Environment and Protected Areas had regulatory responsibility for oil sands and coal mines until the release of the Responsible Energy Development Act.
 The act transferred responsibility to the AER.

 - Coal and Oil Sands Exploration Reclamation Requirements